 Isn’t it a nice feeling to know you’re surrounded by family, with all the loving support and positive energy necessary to achieve optimal health and success in life?
 Conversely, aren’t these achievements far more difficult when that support network is removed?

-What Is The Schumann Resonance?
+What Is The Schumann Frequency?

-Potential Impact On Human Health
+The Impact On Human Health

 Upon discovering that the fundamental Schumann frequency of 7.83Hz is very close to that of human alpha wave rhythms, Schumann’s doctoral student Herbert Konig was one of the first modern researchers to associate SR with human bioactivity.

-In fact, plenty of anthropological evidence suggests humans of all cultures have, over the millennia, attempted to achieve trance states by synchronizing with planetary resonances, before even knowing precisely what those were.
+In fact, plenty of evidence suggests humans of all cultures have, over millennia, used sound for wellbeing.
+They’ve also achieved trance states by synchronising with planetary resonances.
+And that’s before even knowing precisely what those were, of course.
 This was done through various rituals like shamanic drumming and dancing, or religious behaviours such as bobbing and swaying during prayer.

-It could be said that alpha waves are a “gateway” of sorts to deeper states of consciousness: artists and other creatives often report that they get their best ideas just before falling asleep.
-These waves have been proven to promote mental coordination, calmness, alertness, inner awareness, mind/body integration and learning.
+It could be said that alpha waves are a “gateway” of sorts to deeper states of consciousness.
+Artists and other creatives often report that they get their best ideas just before falling asleep.
+These waves can promote mental coordination, calmness, alertness, inner awareness, mind/body integration and learning.

 Since alpha waves closely resemble the fundamental SR frequency, the thinking is that by intentionally generating them (through the aforementioned methods), the two frequencies combine, thus increasing the strength of our own alpha waves.